 Wedding Trends Look Book 2018: Luxe Lodge

-For the ceremony we selected simple unfinished wood benches, which brought in the casual style.
-To these we added oversized fur throws and ceremony programs with a floral motif.
+For the ceremony, we selected simple unfinished wood benches, which brought in a casual style.
+To these, we added oversized fur throws and ceremony programs with a floral motif.
 We used glowing candles and square iron and glass lanterns, finished in a rich weathered patina, to illuminate the ceremony aisle.
-An aisle runner of geometric oranges, teals and creams added a subtle pop of color and texture to the ceremony and complimented the color scheme of the stationery.
-Above the aisle we constructed a wood beam structure to enhance the lodge design.
+An aisle runner of geometric oranges, teals, and creams added a subtle pop of color and texture to the ceremony and complimented the color scheme of the stationery.
+Above the aisle, we constructed a wood beam structure to enhance the lodge design.

 The details on the reception table were precise, but not fussy.
 We selected a distressed black and white striped linen napkin and beautiful pearlized-handle flatware.
-To create interest at each place setting and to tie the look together with the placecard table, we used more hand-tied bundles of sticks on which we would rest over-turned forks.
-A tortoise shell handle on the butter knife would add another level of dimension.
-We selected simple hand-blown stemware in a trio of sizes which paired with the cylindrical glass votive holders.
+To create interest at each place setting and to tie the look together with the place card table, we used more hand-tied bundles of sticks on which we would rest over-turned forks.
+A tortoiseshell handle on the butter knife would add another level of dimension.
+We selected simple hand-blown stemware in a trio of sizes that paired with the cylindrical glass votive holders.

 The grandame of all weddings to us is the wedding cake.
 Trending this year are taller cakes featuring color and hand painting.
-Hours and hours of handwork brings out the signature elements of this wedding cake.
-The cake featured hand-stenciled patterns, a deer trophy silhouette and antlers.
+Hours and hours of handwork bring out the signature elements of this wedding cake.
+The cake featured hand-stenciled patterns, a deer trophy silhouette, and antlers.

 Photos by Anna Grinets Photography